justincasali/solace/README.md

 ## Limitations
 - Currently no way to kill a backup/restore task once it starts.
 - Lambda default concurrent execution limit of 1000 per backup/restore task.
-- Backup is not point in time but _range_ in time.
+- Backup is not point in time but _range_ in time, fits with DynamoDB's eventually consistent nature.